-If you are not in the Rockford area or in an area that offers resources to families grieving the death of their baby, there are things you can do in the hospital and beyond to preserve the memory of your baby and to get support once you leave the Hospital.
+If you are not in the Rockford area or in an area that offers resources to families grieving the death of their baby, there are things you can do in the hospital and beyond to preserve the memory of your baby and to get the support you deserve once you leave the hospital.
 There are a lot of things to consider during this time.
 The following information is an outline to get you started:

 While In The Hospital

 Above all else, we encourage you to spend time with your baby.
 It may feel awkward or uncomfortable to hold your baby, but this is your only chance to do so.
 By not doing so, you may feel a heightened sense of loss in the months and years following.
 Take time to hold them, look at all of their little details, their hands, their feet, their little nose.
 This could be the perfect time to name your baby.
 Giving Your Baby A Name can be healing.
 Click the link for information on why naming your baby is important.

 - Take pictures of your baby.
 Most of us have great cameras on our cell phones.
 Here are a couple tips to make your pictures better.

 - Bathe your baby if you are able.
 Bathing your baby will clean off excess fluids.
 Involve your nurse in this process and he/she can help you.

 - Lay your baby on a clean blanket and if you have size appropriate clothing, dress them.
 Bathing and dressing your baby will completely transform your baby.

 - Turn your flash off.
 If it’s the middle of the day and you have great window light, turn your flash off and place baby as close to the window as possible.
 Use the window light as much as you can.

 - Ask the nurse to take a family picture of you with your baby.
 If you don’t want to be pictured, a picture of your hands holding your baby is a beautiful shot and will also show the size of your little one.